Karel Reisz: Early life

-He came to England in 1938, speaking almost no English, but eradicated his foreign accent as quickly as possible.
-After attending Leighton Park School, he joined the Royal Air Force toward the end of the war; his parents were murdered at Auschwitz.
-Following his war service, he read Natural Sciences at Emmanuel College, Cambridge, and began to write for film journals, including Sight and Sound.
-He co-founded Sequence with Lindsay Anderson and Gavin Lambert in 1947.
+He was transported to England in 1938, speaking almost no English, and he eradicated his foreign accent as quickly as possible.
+After attending Leighton Park School, he joined the Royal Air Force toward the end of the war.
+After the war ended, he learned that both his parents were murdered at Auschwitz.
+Following his war service, Reisz read Natural Sciences at Emmanuel College, Cambridge, and began to write for film journals, including Sight and Sound.
+He co-founded Sequence in 1947 with Lindsay Anderson and Gavin Lambert.

 Career

 Free Cinema

 Reisz was a founder member of the Free Cinema documentary film movement.
-His standard textbook The Technique of Film Editing was first published in 1953.
+His book The Technique of Film Editing was first published in 1953, and became a standard textbook in the field.

-His first short film Momma Don't Allow (1955), co-written and co-directed with Tony Richardson, was included in the first Free Cinema program shown at the National Film Theatre in February 1956.

-He produced Every Day Except Christmas (1957) directed by Lindsay Anderson and Band Wagon (1958).
+His first short film, Momma Don't Allow (1955), co-written and co-directed with Tony Richardson, was included in the first Free Cinema program shown at the National Film Theatre in February 1956.
+The next year he produced Every Day Except Christmas (1957), directed by Lindsay Anderson, followed by Band Wagon (1958).